-This fiscal year, the program also supported seven Just-in-Time projects.
+This fiscal year, the program also supported seven Just-in-Time projects for Bangladesh, Central Asia, Morocco, Myanmar, Southeast Asia, Sri Lanka, and Vietnam.
 This support included a grant for rapid assistance to the Moroccan Ministry of Interior in its first open call for proposals related to formulating an emerging resilience fund for climate and disaster resilience activities.
 With GFDRR's support, the government refined criteria for project selection and evaluated 90 proposals, of which 23 have now been selected for funding at a total cost of \$100 million.